 Fruit flies vs. gnats: What’s the difference?

-While fruit flies and gnats are tiny creatures, both can be extremely annoying and make you feel unwelcome in your own home.
-How do you know which one is invading your safe place...and how do you get rid of an infestation?
+Though small, fruit flies and gnats can quickly turn your home from peaceful to pest-infested.
+How do you know which one is invading your safe place?
+And how do you get rid of an infestation?

-Though seemingly similar in appearance, fruit flies and gnats both have distinguishing features that allow you, if you look ever so closely, to tell them apart.
-Fruit Flies actually look like a smaller version of a house fly, whereas gnats look like a smaller version of a mosquito.
-Here are a few other how-to-tell-apart characteristics.
+Though seemingly similar in appearance, fruit flies and gnats both have distinguishing features that allow you to tell them apart.
+Fruit flies look like a smaller version of a house fly, whereas gnats look like a smaller version of a mosquito.

 fruit-fly-photo

-If you are dealing with a fruit fly infestation (or a gnats infestation), Dr. Killigan is here to help.
 Fruit flies will not simply disappear on their own.
-In fact, they’ll do quite the opposite, laying up to 2,000 eggs in their short 15-day lifespan (if they make it that long).
-These eggs, mind you, become egg-laying adult females themselves within two days of birth.
-Purchase Dr. Killigan's Sweet Surrender, with its powerful handcrafted blend of vinegar, sucrose, and citrus, and naturally attract and kill the common fruit fly.
-Protect that produce and solve all of your fruit fly afflictions.
+In fact, they’ll do quite the opposite, laying up to 2,000 eggs in their short 15-day lifespan.
+These eggs, mind you, become egg-laying adult females within two days of birth.
+Purchase Dr. Killigan's Sweet Surrender, with its powerful handcrafted blend of vinegar, sucrose and citrus, and naturally attract and kill the common fruit fly.

-For gnats, I offer up useful information.
-Close your mouth when you’re on a bike ride.
-If you speed through a swarm of them, you don’t really want to choke down a few dozen.
-In your backyard, let them be.
+For gnats: Close your mouth when you’re on a bike ride.
+(If you speed through a swarm of them, you don’t really want to choke down a few dozen.)
+In your yard, let them be.
 They don’t bite and they’re not attracted to you.
 They’re most likely performing their mating dance.
 If anything, take a slow sip of your cool drink and be thankful that you don’t have to bounce up and down to get someone’s attention and that you’re going to live more than 7 days.

 If you find that the gnats haphazardly make their way indoors (remember that they’re not great fliers), here’s a simple DIY gnats trap to get rid of them: